hyperledger/fabric/docs/source/cc_service.md

 Create the chaincode as specified in the [Writing chaincode to run as an external service](#writing-chaincode-to-run-as-an-external-service) section.
 Run the built executable in your environment of choice, such as Kubernetes or directly as a process on the peer machine.

-Using this chaincode as an external service model, installing chaincode on each peer is no longer required.
-With the chaincode endpoint deployed to the peer instead and the chaincode running, you can continue to instantiate and invoke chaincode normally.
+Using this chaincode as an external service model, installing the chaincode on each peer is no longer required.
+With the chaincode endpoint deployed to the peer instead and the chaincode running, you can continue the normal process of committing the chaincode definition to the channel and invoking the chaincode.

 <!---
 Licensed under Creative Commons Attribution 4.0 International License https://creativecommons.org/licenses/by/4.0/